HiveMQ Installation on Cloud Service Providers

 HiveMQ is a cloud-native MQTT messaging broker that is enterprise-ready and well-designed for organizations that want to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.

-Naturally, you can also install HiveMQ on the cloud service provider of your choice.
+You can install HiveMQ on the cloud service provider of your choice.

 For your convenience, we have compiled basic installation information for some frequently-used public cloud service providers:

-To try out HiveMQ Cloud on different cloud platforms, including AWS or Microsoft Azure, go to HiveMQ Cloud.
+For information on how to try out HiveMQ Cloud on different cloud platforms such as AWS and Microsoft Azure, see Getting Started with HiveMQ Cloud.

 HiveMQ on Amazon Web Services (AWS)

 There are several ways to deploy HiveMQ on Amazon Web Service (AWS).
-The following procedure shows you how to easily deploy HiveMQ on an AWS EC2 instance:
+The next two procedures show you how to Quick-Launch HiveMQ on an AWS EC2 instance or Build an Elastic High-Availability HiveMQ Cluster on AWS EC2.

 Quick-Launch HiveMQ on an AWS EC2 instance